hezy29/hezy29/README.md

 ### 👨‍🎓 About Me :

 - 👋 Hi, I’m @hezy29.
-I have obtained my bachelor degree of science in **STATISTICS** at **Sun Yat-sen University (SYSU)**.
+I am now a full-time MComp candidate @NUS 🇸🇬.
-- 💪 I'm skilled in Python, R, SQL and Matlab.
+- 📖 I obtained my bachelor's degree in Stats @SYSU 🇨🇳.
-- 📖 I am an incoming master student @NUS 🇸🇬.
+- 💪 I'm skilled in Python, R, SQL and MATLAB.
-- 👀 I have finished my internship working as a data analyst intern @MARS in Guangzhou.
+- 💻 My last internship was working as a data analyst intern @MARS in Guangzhou.
 <!-- - 🌱 I’m currently preparing for my graduation thesis.  -->
 <!-- - 💞️ I’m looking to collaborate on **R** project about **Data Science**.  -->
 - 📫 How to reach me :